OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 We engage in these activities to manage our relationship with you, because we have a legitimate interest and/or to comply with our legal obligations.

-ExpandProviding customized Services.
+Providing customized Services.

 *   To provide to you custom content, notices and settings and to enhance your experience with the Wikimedia Sites.

 We will customize the Services, in some instances, at your direction. in all instances, in keeping with our legitimate charitable purpose of pursuing our mission.

-ExpandSending emails with news updates, surveys and communications about items we believe may be of interest to you.
+Sending emails with news updates, surveys and communications about items we believe may be of interest to you.

 *   To let you know about things that are happening with the Wikimedia Foundation, the Wikimedia Sites or the Wikimedia movement.
 *   To alert you when there has been a change to an article that you have decided to follow.

 We will send these types of emails to you only with your consent.
 We do not sell, rent, or use your email address to advertise third-party products or services to you.
 You can manage what kinds of notifications you receive and how often you receive them by going to your Notifications Preferences.
 You can learn more about email and notifications and how to change your preferences in our FAQ.

-ExpandSending optional surveys and requesting feedback.
+Sending optional surveys and requesting feedback.

 We will always tell you, at the time we give you an opportunity to share your thoughts, how we plan on using your answers and any personal information you provide.

 Your responses to our surveys and feedback requests are always optional.
 We will email these types of requests to you only with your consent.
 You can manage what kinds of notifications you receive and how often you receive them by going to your Notifications Preferences.
 You can learn more about email and notifications and how to change your preferences in our FAQ.

-ExpandImproving the Wikimedia Sites and making your user experience safer and better.
+Improving the Wikimedia Sites and making your user experience safer and better.

 *   To use your public contributions, either aggregated with the public contributions of others or individually, to create new features or data-related products for you or to learn more about how the Wikimedia Sites are used.
 *   For research and analytics.